jjin49/DeepAttentionPan/readme.md

 1) In the "dup_0", change the "test_file" to the name of the file containing the group of the samples that you want to output the average positional attention weights.
 In the folder "dataset", "testing_9length.txt" contains all the samples with peptides of 9 length in the testing set.
 And "testing_10length.txt" and "testing_11length.txt" refer to the samples with peptides of 10 length and 11 length correspondently.  <br>
 2) Back to the directory "codes".
 Run in command line:<br>
      "python att_weight.py dup_0/config.json".
 The average attention weights of the group will be output to "dup_0".

+ ### testing on single hla-peptide pair input from the command line
+ User can manually input a hla-peptide pair from the command line, and inspect the prediction result immediately.

+ 1) in the folder "codes", run in the command line:<br>
+        python single_test.py  HLA-A*02:01 QIDVEKKIV
+ 2) then the program will directly output the prediction result of the hla-peptide pair in the command line.